 The Coalition for College and Career Readiness (C3R) provides information and resources for education professionals who serve students from birth through the workforce.
 This initiative brings together P20 constituencies, business and industry, and the community to address the preparedness of tri-county area students for college and the workforce.
 C3R hosts tri-annual summits and Action Team meetings throughout the year.
 Feel free to contact us if you have questions, comments and or suggestions.
 You can read the State of C3R below.

-Location: LCC West Campus or Webex
+LCC West Campus and Webex

 The State of C3R

 Many high school students are graduating without a reading, writing and mathematics foundation appropriate for college-level coursework and careers.
 This skills, knowledge, and material deficit in academic and career skills renders pursuit of college-level occupational or academic programs difficult.

 Students enroll in Lansing Community College under a policy of open admissions.
 Of the 1,973 students entering LCC who had graduated from high school in 2013, 1,223 (62%) took at least one non-credit bearing class designed to prepare the student to be successful in college level courses:

 - 1,969 took reading placement tests, and 407 (20.67%) required developmental reading courses.

 - 1,962 took writing placement tests, and 648 (33.03%) required developmental writing courses.

 - 1,751 took math placement tests, and 959 (54.77%) required developmental math courses.